jthambly/graalvm-mvn/README.md

 **Example 3: Running other commands**

-`docker run -t --rm --name graalvm-mvn --entrypoint java jthambly/graalvm-mvn --version`
+`docker run -t --rm --name graalvm-mvn --entrypoint java jthambly/graalvm-mvn --version` or

+*Please note that you will not be permitted to open a shell such as bash.*

 ## Container user